jesusmah/bank-monolith/README.md

     cd refarch-cloudnative-wfd-ui
     ```

 2. Build the application.
 A utility script is provided to easily build using either Gradle (default) or Maven.
 You can optionally specify the `-d` parameter to build the associated Docker image as well.
+The default Gradle build instructions use a Gradle wrapper requiring no further installation.
+The Maven build instructions require Maven to be installed locally.

   2.1 Build the application using Gradle:
     ```
     ./build-microservice.sh [-d]
     ```

-  2.1 Build the application using Gradle:
+  2.2 Build the application using Maven:
     ```
     ./build-microservice.sh -m [-d]
     ```